 This ranch is located in central Oregon right on the banks of the John Day River.
-The ranch consists of approximately 2200 acres with some landlocked BLM ground.
+The ranch consists of approximately 2200 acres.
 There are numerous alfalfa fields and water sources for the abundance of game that frequent this ranch daily.

 You will stay in the historic burnt ranch house during your hunt.
 There are 5 bedrooms, satellite T.V.
 Kitchen/shower and bathroom.
 If you have down time you can fish in the John Day river for the multiple small mouth bass, as well as see some of the scenic backgrounds this country has to offer.
 The historic Painted Hills are only a few miles away.
 This ranch is located approximately 4 hours SE of Portland Oregon.